multimodalAI/multimodal-ai-hugo-group/content/authors/yao-zhang/_index.md

 ---
 # Display name
-title: Zhixiang Chen
+title: Yao Zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lecturer in Machine Learning
+role: Executive Board Member of the UK Open Multimodal AI Network & Lecturer in Marine/Maritime Digitalisation and Automation, UCL

 # Order that this section appears on the page.
-weight: 50
+weight: 15

 # Organizations/Affiliations
 organizations:
-  - name: The University of Sheffield
+  - name:
     url: ''

 interests:
 # Social/Academic Networking